tailored-tunes/grunt-phpmd-runner/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 0.1.4 - Fixed proper logging and quitting on error
 * 0.1.3 - added watch config
 * 0.1.2 - no duplicate output
 * 0.1.0 - basic functionality